Thinking like Amazon: Navigate Annual Vendor Negotiations

 When engaging with Amazon as a vendor (1P) at the annual vendor negotiations (AVN), it's crucial to understand their organizational structure, key metrics, and negotiation tactics.
 By thinking like Amazon, you can effectively navigate the complexities of their ecosystem and position your products for success.
 Here's a breakdown of what you need to know.

-Amazon’s organisational structure for vendor is layered and strategic.
-You’ll encounter the following entities:
+Amazon’s organisational structure for vendor is layered and complex.
+During your time selling on the platform you’ll probably encounter the following entities:

 Amazon is driven by data, and understanding the metrics they value can give you an edge in negotiations.
 Here are some key metrics: